 Figure 1.6.
 A sampling of the different types of environments where microbes flourish.
 Microbes are capable of growing in a wide variety of environments.
 Bacteria will grow in frigid glaciers to boiling volcanic springs, dry sands to the open ocean.
 Figure courtesy of Kelsea Jewell

 Microbes are the major actors in the synthesis and degradation of all sorts of important molecules in environments.
 Cyanobacteria and algae in the oceans are responsible for the majority of photosynthesis on earth.
-They are the ultimate source of food for most ocean creatures (including whales) and replenish the world's oxygen supply.
-Cyanobacteria also use carbon dioxide to synthesize all of their biological molecules and thus remove it from the atmosphere.
+They are the ultimate food source for most ocean creatures (including whales) and replenish the world's oxygen supply.
+Cyanobacteria also use carbon dioxide to synthesize their biological molecules and thus remove it from the atmosphere.
 Since carbon dioxide is a major greenhouse gas, its removal by cyanobacteria affects the global carbon dioxide balance and is an important mitigating factor in global warming.

-Finally, we are increasingly taking advantage of the versatile appetite of bacteria to clean up environments that we have contaminated with crude oil, polychlorinated biphenyls (PCBs) and many other industrial wastes.
+Finally, we are increasingly taking advantage of the versatile appetite of bacteria to clean up environments that we have contaminated with crude oil, polychlorinated biphenyls (PCBs), and many other industrial wastes.
 This process is termed bioremediation and is a cheap and increasingly effective way of cleaning up pollution.
-Figure 1.7 shows before and after photographs of the clean up of the Exxon Valdez oil spill in Prince William Sound.
-These techniques may become useful in the cleanup of the Deep Water Horizon oil spill in the gulf of Mexico.
-Current research has shown that indigenous microbes are actively degrading the deep sea oil plumes of that spill and may eventually detoxify much of that oil spill.
+Figure 1.7 shows before and after photographs of the clean-up of the Exxon Valdez oil spill in Prince William Sound.
+These techniques may become useful in the cleanup of the Deep Water Horizon oil spill in the Gulf of Mexico.
+Current research has shown that indigenous microbes are actively degrading the deep-sea oil plumes of that spill and may eventually detoxify much of that oil spill.